-It's important to understand that when the mutism happens, the child is not voluntarily refusing to speak but is literally unable to speak, feeling frozen.
-In time, they learn to anticipate the situations that provoke mutism and do all they can to avoid them.
+In time, the person will learn to anticipate the situations that provoke this distressing reaction and do all they can to avoid them.

-It's more common in girls and children of ethnic minority populations, or in those who have recently migrated from their country of birth.
+Selective mutism affects about 1 in 140 young children.
+It's more common in girls and children who are learning a second language, such as those who've recently migrated from their country of birth.

 What causes selective mutism?